-The technique for retrieving the user object is creating an API service which accepts a user-token in the header and retrieves the current user.
-I will use Codeless to create the API service because it has an intuitive interface and allows you to solve these tasks very quickly, just by building the algorithms instead of writing code:
+The technique for retrieving the user object is creating an API service that accepts a user-token in the header and retrieves the current user.
+We will use Codeless to create the API service because it has an intuitive interface and allows you to solve these tasks very quickly simply by building the algorithms instead of writing code.